 - Administering gastrostomy or feeding tubes for food and medications when needed for advanced cases.

-For those with or caring for someone with Parkinson’s Disease, sometimes a little extra help is needed.
-If you choose Professional Caretakers to help you, our skilled and trained caretakers will help deliver home care that helps manage symptoms, monitors safety, but ensures independence where possible.
+For individuals with or caring for those with Parkinson’s Disease, a little extra help is sometimes needed.
+If you choose Professional Caretakers to help you, our skilled and trained caretakers will help deliver home care that helps monitor safety and manage symptoms, but independence is ensured where possible.
 Home care is all about living near family or loved ones, so we strive to take care of each and every one of our clients like family.
 It’s not just our skilled caretakers, it’s also that personal approach to home care that sets us apart.

 Call 877-921-9500 or complete the form on the right to get in touch and see how we can help provide the best care for your loved one.